-Experts now estimate at least 70 dB average noise or higher is a hearing health risk.
+Experts calculated ≥70 dB average noise levels are a hearing health risk.
 If you think it’s too loud, it’s too loud.
-If you have to raise your voice to talk, it’s too loud.
+If you have to raise your voice to talk to somebody about 3 feet away, it’s too loud.

 Regular ear protection is fine if you don’t have to listen to anything or talk to anyone; for example, using a loud blower for yard leaves or using power tools for a woodworking project.
-Regular earmuffs.
-Foam earplugs.
-Cut as much noise as possible.
+Regular earmuffs or solid earplugs are a good option to cut sound energy as much as possible.

-If you want to hear music or have conversations then regular muffs and all foam plugs only distort the sound.
+If you want to hear music or have conversations, then regular muffs and solid earplugs will distort the sound.
 Nobody wants to hear distorted music, especially if you’ve paid for concert tickets or to get in to a nightclub.
 Nobody wants to strain to understand conversations or strain their voice loudly talking back and forth while enjoying a sports game, monster truck show, or MMA fight.
-Nobody wants to go out hunting and not be able to hear what they need to in their environment.
+Nobody wants to go out hunting and not be able to hear what they need to in that environment.

-There are lots of manufacturers offering high fidelity products.
-They range in cost from lowest with pre-molded earplugs to highest for electronic ear protection.
+There are lots of manufacturers offering high fidelity hearing protection products.
+They range in cost from lowest at around $20 for pre-molded earplugs to highest for electronic ear protection.
 Products with a battery may stop working when using if the battery dies, so that is one thing to consider when choosing.
-For earplugs, custom musician’s type earplugs from audiologists fit well especially for people who can’t get a good fit with pre-molded earplugs.
+For earplugs, custom-molded musician’s type earplugs from audiologists fit well especially for people who can’t get a good fit with pre-molded earplugs.
 Here are some sources and reviews for different types of hearing protection:

-Note: Active Noise Cancellation is for low to moderate not hazardous steady background noise or hum of activity e.g. travelling by airplane, transit, office noise.
+Note: Active Noise Cancellation is for steady background noise or hum of activity e.g. travelling by airplane, transit, office noise.

 What happens if you don’t protect your ears while enjoying that concert or football game at the stadium?
 At first the damage is permanent.
 Frayed hearing nerve fibers.
 Hidden.
 Invisible.
 Painless.
-Maybe some temporary hearing loss for a day or two after.
+Maybe some “temporary” hearing loss for a day or two after.
 Maybe some temporary ringing in the ears (tinnitus).
-But every time you’re in noise with no ear protection, the damage keeps getting worse.
-Turning your high fidelity hearing sound system into a low fidelity hearing sound system with distortion, static and missing parts.
+But every time you’re in noise with no hearing protection, the damage keeps getting worse.
+Turning your high fidelity hearing sound system into a low fidelity hearing sound system with distortion, static, and missing parts.
 Your favourite music won’t sound so good after all.